 Washington State Spring Fair

-Good to know: All kids 18 years and under are free on Thurs., Apr.
-19 from 2 p.m.-10 p.m. with a non-perishable food donation.
-Military Appreciation Day, presented by KVI 570 AM and KOMO News Radio 1000 AM/97.7 FM, will be on Fri., April 20 with free gate admission to active, reserve, retired military and their dependents with valid military ID.
+Good to know: Save $2 on admission if tickets are purchased online before April 11.
+Other great deals include free entry for all kids 18 years and under on Thurs., Apr 11 with a non-perishable food donation; Military Appreciation Day, presented by KVI 570 AM and KOMO News Radio 1000 AM/97.7 FM, will be on Fri., April 12 with free gate admission to active, reserve, retired military and their dependents with valid military ID and be one of the first 500 guests through the gates on Fri., April 12 to receive a free mini blossom kit!

 Time: Thurs., 2 p.m.–10 p.m.; Fri.-Sat., 10 a.m.-10 p.m.; Sun., 10 a.m.–8 p.m.